Entanglement-Assisted Quantum Error-Correcting Codes over Local Frobenius Rings: Constructing EAQECCs from Additive Codes over Local Frobenius Rings

-For the second step in the construction of a $\chi$-self-orthogonal extension of an additive code $\mathcal{C}$, we need a suitable symplectic subset.
-Such a subset can always be obtained from the generating set of $\mathcal{C}$ guaranteed by Theorem~\ref{sym}, as explained in the proof of the theorem below.
+For the second step in the Two-Step Construction of a $\chi$-self-orthogonal extension of an additive code $\mathcal{C}$, we need a suitable symplectic subset.
+Such a subset can always be obtained from the standard-form generating set of $\mathcal{C}$ guaranteed by Theorem~\ref{thm:stdform}(a), as we explain in the proof of the first part of the theorem below.